CarolinaCobo/styx/README.md

 * [StackOverflow](https://stackoverflow.com/)
 * [Codú Community](https://www.youtube.com/channel/UCvI5azOD4eDumpshr00EfIw)
 * [FreeCodeCamp](https://www.freecodecamp.org/)
-* Code Institute fellow students finished projects.
+* Code Institute fellow students finished projects, ideas in other apps to use and logic used in their development.
+  *  JoeyyScott > Gamer-supplies
+  *  Gwen-Bradbury - Gimporium

 ### I received advice and support from